 In its third year, the parade grew to more than 500 participants and the festival to more than 70 tents of artists and three stages of entertainment.
 The summer workshop created a walrus float and a community mosaic was unveiled.
 The poster design contest was won by Daniela Schuping of Winston Churchill High School.

-Rain did not damped spirits for second annual Wheaton Arts Parade & Festival.
+Rain did not damped spirits for the second annual Wheaton Arts Parade & Festival.
 More schools, more artists, and more performers joined the parade and festivities.
-The summer workshops created a giant dragon float.
+The summer workshops created a giant dragon float and Northwood HS seniors made a giant peace globe.
 The poster design contest was won by Chris Ma from Richard Montgomery High School.

 The inaugural Wheaton Arts Parade & Festival brought a dream to life on a sunny September Sunday as dozens of artists, community organization, schools, and residents paraded art and performed as they marched toward the community festival at Veterans Urban Park.
 The poster design contest was won by Garret Golz from Winston Churchill High School.